DevGroup-ru/yii2-multilingual/README.md

 ### Configure your application

-In your `web.php` config add the following:
+In your `web.php` config add the following components:

 ``` php
         // URL Manager is needed to build correct URL's